sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 ### CLOSING PLENARY: Repositioning Theaters as Community Service Organizations ###
 What does it look like to reimagine how an arts institution defines, listens to, and creates work by, for, about, and with its audiences?

-For more information about attending the Annual Conference, please [contact us](mailto:jess@nnpn.org).
+For more information about attending the Annual Conference, please [register here](hopin.com/events/national-new-play-network-annual-conference-growing-forward-transcending-the-transactional).